nicoandreoli/typescript-routes/README.md

         ---userDetailRoute
 ```

-Call the routes by accessing .route() method, a BaseRoute will require no args but a ParametizedRoute will require a Record<Params, string>:
+Get the routes by calling .route() method.
+BaseRoute will require no args but ParametizedRoute will require Record<Params, string>, with type inference regarding your params starting with `:` prefix:

 ```
 indexRoute.route()